 - Paleo-friendly.
 Dairy-free and utilizing only ingredients that fit within a paleo diet, you can have your PSL and drink it, too.

-- Low carb.
+- Low-carb.
 Paleo isn’t a low-carb diet, but researchers are starting to understand the impact of carbohydrates (especially simple, refined carbs) on our risk for diseases, hormones, and mental and physical performance.
-Many people are beginning to respond with a reduction in carbs.
+Many people are responding with a reduction in carbs.

 - Naturally sweet.
 With no refined, highly processed sugars, this recipe gets its touch of sweetness from natural, paleo-friendly honey.

 Why You Should Stop Getting Your PSL Fix at Mass Coffee Chains

 Your typical pumpkin spice latte is full of artificial ingredients, added sweeteners, and low-quality, mass-produced dairy.